Herb Abrams: Career

+Professional wrestling career

 Abrams founded the Universal Wrestling Federation (UWF) in 1990, receiving $1 million from SportsChannel America to produce the weekly television program UWF Fury Hour.
 In August 1990, during a press conference announcing the UWF's launch, Abrams was asked how he expected to succeed in the wrestling business with no prior experience in it.
 Abrams responded: "What they're looking for, I have, and that's the Hollywood glitz".
 Abrams ran his first television tapings at Reseda Country Club in Reseda, California, that fall; the venue's owners would later sue Abrams for money owed.
 Abrams soon gained a reputation for chronically failing to pay venue owners, and even his own wrestlers.

 As the UWF's head booker, Abrams was often criticized for the promotion's inconsistent storylines, and matches that lacked clean-cut finishes.
 For the first 11 episodes of Fury Hour he was an on-screen commentator alongside Bruno Sammartino, for which the readers of Wrestling Observer Newsletter voted him Worst Television Announcer of 1990.
 Prior to earning that dubious distinction, Abrams had used a jobber on Fury Hour named "Davey Meltzer"—an obvious jab at journalist Dave Meltzer, Wrestling Observer Newsletter editor-in-chief and publisher.
 Abrams was replaced on commentary by Craig DeGeorge, but stayed on-screen as an interviewer.

 After the UWF's SportsChannel America deal expired without extension in September 1991, Abrams' live show schedule went from regular, to sporadic.
 In 1994, coming off a divorce, Abrams made one final, grand attempt to make an impact in professional wrestling: the television special UWF Blackjack Brawl, broadcast live from Las Vegas, Nevada's MGM Grand Arena.
 While the MGM Grand Arena seated approximately 17,000, Abrams sold only approximately 300 tickets, making the event an enormous commercial failure.
 Abrams moved back to New York City soon afterward to care for his ailing mother, and never promoted another UWF event.